How to Write A Winning Telemarketing Script (2025 Guide)

 Credits: The Huffington Post

-Telemarketing scripts play a big role in the success of your calls by:
+Telemarketing scripts play a big role in the success of your phone calls by:

 • Telling you what and when to say something so you can achieve your objectives